ArthurOberon/snow-crash/level05/readme.md

 -r-x------  1 level05 level05 3518 Aug 30  2015 .bashrc
 -r-x------  1 level05 level05  675 Apr  3  2012 .profile
 ```

-The directory is empty, so it will need another command to find interresting files.
+The home directory contains no directly exploitable files.
+A broader search is required to locate potentially useful files.

 ## 2.a Find All The Files That Owned by `flag05`